anologicon/upcoming-movies-frontend/README.md

 ### Approach

-The chalenge for that project it's build a simple architecture, and connect to a an movie API called TMDB APi.
+The challenge for that project it's build a simple architecture, and connect to a an movie API called TMDB APi.
 The </br> project have 2 repositories, one for back-end and other for the front-end.The front-end was builded with ReactJs</br>
-with desing helper react material ui core.
-The back-end was used NodeJs with the frame-work AdonisJs, Adonis provide a</br>
-a banche of tools, was uses Authentication and migration from AdonisJs.
-And the database Postgres, the database was used to save the API users, and theirs token's.
+and was used material ui for react, to build the UI.
+The back-end was used Node Js with the framework AdonisJs.
+Adonis provide a banch of tools, was uses Authentication and migration from AdonisJs. and the database Postgres, the database was used to save the API users, and their tokens.

 The front-end it's hosted on [netlify](https://www.netlify.com/). </br>
 The [back-end](https://github.com/anologicon/upcoming-movies-backend/tree/master) it's hosted on [heroku](https://www.heroku.com/)